OpenSiPM/sipm-bias-control/README.md

 # selection of SiPM model

-Currently 3 families of SiPM are supported, the red-enchanced S14420, the blue-enchanced S13360 and the blue-enchanced S14160.
+Currently 3 families of SiPM are supported, the red-enchanced S14420, the blue-enchanced S13360 and the blue-enchanced, high dynamic range S14160.
 Within each family multiple sizes of SPAD cell are available, with larger cells having higher photon detection efficency but much lower dynamic range due to fewer SPADs and larger SPADs being slower.
 For example, doubling the SPAD cell size on the S14420 increases photon detection efficency by ~1.3 but reduces the dynamic range from 40B photons/s to just 5B photons/s.
 The older S13360 is available in larger SPAD sizes (50 and 75 micron) that have very high detection efficency.
 The newer S14160 is available in very small SPAD sizes enabling higher dynamic range.
 Both are reasonable choices below 550 nm, with the S14420 being a better choice above that.

 Each SPAD size requires a unique PZC configuration.
 By default the S14420 BOM is configured for 25 microns, the S14160 for 15 microns and the S13360 for 50 microns.
-Where the values are known the alternative PZC configuration is in the schematic, so be sure to change that if you buy a different model SiPM.
+Where the values are known the alternative PZC configuration is in the schematic, so be sure to change that if you buy a different SPAD-size SiPM.

 # firmware

 The firmware folder includes both the Arudino bootloader for the SAMD21 microcontroller and a basic program for controlling the bias and offset voltages.
 See [firmware setup instructions](https://github.com/OpenSiPM/sipm-bias-control/wiki/Setting-up-development-tools-and-flashing-firmware).

 The actual firmware commands are sent over the virtual com port to the microcontroller.
 "On" turns on the bias generator.
-"Off" turns it off.  "gain 1000" sets the gain to 1000".  "gain?" returns the current gain.  "offset 150" sets the tia offset to 150 units.
+"Off" turns it off.  "gain 1000" sets the gain to 1000".  "gain?" returns the current gain.  "offset 150" sets the tia offset to 150 units.  "help?" prints a list of supported commands.
+The bias generator can also be calibrated using the "calibration" command if exact voltages (beyond what is possible with resistor tolerances) are required.
+The firmware can also be configured for the standard LT8362 design (max voltage of 60V) or a higher voltage configuration using the LT8361.

 # low pass filter
 The updated tiav3 design incorporates a low pass filter that can be configured for typical resonant or polygon scanning applications.

-It is strongly recommended to adjust the bandwidth of the filter to match your scanning speed and objective.
-The wrong banwdith will reduce sensitivity (too high) or resolution (too low).
+It is very strongly recommended to adjust the bandwidth of the filter to match your scanning speed and objective.
+The wrong banwdith will reduce sensitivity (if too high) or resolution (if too low).
 See [Low-Pass-Filter](https://github.com/OpenSiPM/sipm-bias-control/wiki/Low-Pass-Filter) for details.
+Suggested filter configurations are provided in the TIA schematics.

 # optical design